One of my biggest deal when approaching new features in Rails is the correct answer to the question “how should I test this?“.

 Named scopes have been introduced in Rails 2.1.
 Ok, this is probably not the very latest feature, but one of those I have been testing in the “wrong” way since a few weeks ago.

-Named scopes enables you to define custom ActiveRecord filters to narrow down a database query without explicitly pass conditions or query options.
+Named scopes enable you to define custom ActiveRecord filters to narrow down a database query without explicitly passing conditions or query options.
 You can also chain multiple scopes to get all the records matching the sum of all the conditions merged altogether.

 class User < ActiveRecord::Base